"

 3.2.4 Continuous Review and Improvement

-Course alignment is not a one-time process; it requires ongoing review and improvement.
-Instructors, program coordinators, and department chairs might need to regularly assess the effectiveness, currency, and relativeness of program-level outcomes, course outcomes, and module earning objectives.
-Thus, they will be able to make data-driven decisions on whether to redesign some existing courses, delete some, or design new courses.
-On the course level, faculty might as well regularly evaluate the effectiveness of their courses by analyzing student performance data, gathering feedback, and making necessary adjustments to maintain alignment and ensure continuous improvement.
+Course alignment requires ongoing review and improvement.
+Instructors, program coordinators, and department chairs need to regularly assess the effectiveness, currency, and relativeness of program outcomes, course outcomes, and module earning objectives.
+On the course level, faculty should regularly evaluate the effectiveness of their courses by analyzing student performance data, gathering feedback, and making necessary adjustments to maintain alignment and ensure continuous improvement.

-3.3 An Comprehensive Approach for Conducting Course Alignment
+3.3 A Comprehensive Approach for Conducting Course Alignment

-The following describes a 6-step comprehensive approach for conducting course alignment.
+The following describes a six-step comprehensive approach for conducting course alignment.
 The concepts in each step have been already discussed in this chapter.

 Course alignment begins by clearly defining the program-level outcomes, which should be aligned with the mission and goals of the institution, as well as industry standards and accreditation requirements.
 Instructors can locate program-level outcomes on their program page or ask their program coordinator or department chair about program-level outcomes.
 If there are no program-level outcomes, they could work with their colleagues and program coordinator or department chair to define new ones.